Freak Magnet

-Freak Magnet is a studio album by Violent Femmes, released in 2000.
-It contains the single "Sleepwalkin'".
+Freak Magnet is the eighth studio album by Violent Femmes, released in 2000.
+It contains the single "Sleepwalkin'."

-Originally scheduled for a 1998 release on Interscope Records, Freak Magnet was pulled when the band was dropped from the label.
+Originally planned for a 1998 release on Interscope Records, Freak Magnet was pulled when the band was dropped from the label.
 A reissue with live bonus tracks were released via Shout!
 Factory in 2005.

 Critical reception

 The Washington Post called the album "stuck in the Reagan decade," writing that "the Femmes still play punky hootenanny-rock with occasional potty-mouthed lyrics to assure frat-boy appeal."
 Exclaim! wrote that the Violent Femmes "tend to sound like an average band dabbling in a goofy brand of punk, save for Gordon Gano's voice, which anyone could spot a mile away."
 Paste's Andrew Lisle wrote: "With sarcastic, solid originals like 'Happiness Is' and 'Hollywood Is High', the boys try to achieve former glory on Freak Magnet, falling just short of success."
 Trouser Press called it "a strong return to form," writing that "the Femmes hang their music in thick, hard-rocking sheets of sound rather than on a skeletal acoustic frame."